-More than a third of the spending of the Swiss health system is allocated to hospitals: hospitals having to face strong political influences and suffer the consequences of particular interests too often.
+More than a third of the spending of the Swiss health system is allocated to hospitals: hospitals have to face strong political influences and suffer the consequences of particular interests too often.
 A three phase treatment would boost competition in this sector and improve the price-quality ratio.
 In its new publication, Avenir Suisse calls for more transparency in the allocation process of public interest benefits, the creation of new insurance models with additional patient involvement and the elimination of the cantonal lists of hospitals.

-- More transparency in grants: a more transparent and equitable organization of the procedure for awarding public benefits, either through calls for proposals or explicit approval by the cantonal parliament.
+- More transparency in grants: a more transparent and equitable organization of the procedure for awarding public benefits, either through calls for proposals or explicit approval by cantonal parliaments.
 In 2015 alone, the cantons granted 1.8 billion francs in subsidies, in the form of public benefits with very different cantonal procedures.
-Where the canton of Zug spent only 8 francs per capita in 2015, the canton of Geneva spent 947 francs.
+While the canton of Zug spent only 8 francs per capita in 2015, the canton of Geneva spent 947 francs.
 97% of public benefits were paid to public hospitals, which distorts competition between private and public hospitals.

 Mobility for private hospitals